Pelicot rape case: Background

-Pattern of abuses
+Patterns of abuse

+Dominique Pelicot used lorazepam (Temesta) to sedate his wife.

 Dominique's abuse of Gisèle started after she was prescribed lorazepam (Temesta), an anxiolytic drug, which made her drowsy.
 Gisèle only took it for a short while, but Dominique took advantage of this by secretly adding pills to her food and drinks, causing her to lose consciousness.
 He obtained additional Temesta from his doctor; he had been prescribed 450 pills in one year alone, and was also prescribed Viagra.

 While Gisèle was unconscious, Dominique committed sexual acts, such as anal sex, which his wife had not wished to participate in, or dressed her in lingerie she refused to wear.
-He filmed and photographed the abuse originally for his own satisfaction, but quickly began to share the videos and photos online.
-He started soliciting men to rape his wife on a forum called à son insu ('without her knowledge', lit. 'with her unknowing'), hosted on Coco, an online chat with no moderation, founded by Isaac Steidl.
-This website, which moved its domain registration from France to Guernsey after Dominique's arrest and was eventually shut down in June 2024, was cited in more than 23,000 reports of criminal activity since its founding in 2003.
-Dominique claimed on the forum that he and his wife shared a fetish for men having sex with her while she was asleep, and did not state outright that he drugged and abused her without her knowledge.
-Dominique used the chatroom to invite other men to rape his wife.
-He selected his co-perpetrators by communicating with them first on Coco's private messaging system, then on Skype where he detailed how they would proceed.
+He filmed and photographed the abuse originally for his own gratification, but soon began to share the videos and photos online.
+To publish his material, Dominique used Coco, an unmoderated online chat website where he created a forum called à son insu ('without her knowledge').
+He eventually started soliciting men to rape Gisèle.

+On the forum, Dominique claimed that he and his wife shared a fetish for men having sex with her while she was asleep, and did not state outright that he drugged and abused her without her knowledge; he used the website's private messaging system to invite other men to rape his wife.
+Dominique, using the online alias "Marc Dorian", selected his co-perpetrators by communicating with them first on Coco, then on Skype where he detailed how they would proceed.
 Skype messages were found in which he boasted of drugging his wife.
+The final phase of Dominique's selection process was to meet his future co-perpetrator in person in his neighborhood.
+Once he had verified the man's identity, Dominique would set a date for the rape.

-The men were given strict instructions to, for example, avoid smelling of fragrance or cigarette smoke, in case it alerted Gisèle to their presence.
-Dominique asked them to avoid "brusque gestures", as he "hated brutality".
+The first documented rape committed by Dominique with another man occurred on July 23, 2011 at the Pelicots' home in Villiers-sur-Marne, near Paris.
+The co-perpetrator was never identified.
+The men whom Dominique invited to rape his wife were given strict instructions to, for example, avoid smelling of fragrance or cigarette smoke, in case it alerted Gisèle to their presence.
+Dominique asked them to avoid "abrupt movements" (gestes brusques), as he "hated brutality".
 No money was exchanged.
 The men were not required to use condoms, and Gisèle was found to have four sexually transmitted infections after the abuse came to light.
 One rapist was HIV-positive; however, he was being treated and had an undetectable viral load, so he did not expose her to the virus.